TheThingsNetwork/docs/_content/applications/tago/index.md

 # TagoIO

+[TagoIO](https://tago.io/) allows you to quickly store, visualize, and act on sensor data.

 Here you will learn how to integrate TTN LoRaWAN devices with [TagoIO](https://tago.io/).
 You will be able to send data from your devices (uplink) to TagoIO and back to them (downlink).